 Value planning has five important steps that can be applied to commercial construction projects:

 1. GATHERING INFORMATION.
-After assembling the project team, all information pertaining to the whole construction project is collected; this includes the objectives, criteria and value as defined by the owner.
-This is essentially the first part of functionality analysis—to generate the initial idea of the project as envisioned by the client.
+After assembling the project team, all information on the whole construction project is collected; this includes the objectives, criteria, and value as defined by the owner.
+This is essentially the first part of functionality analysis—to generate the project’s initial idea as envisioned by the client.

 2. MAKING SPECULATION.
-The team would then carefully study the data and discuss possible alternatives to minimise initial costs, and as well as lifecycle costs.
+The team would then carefully study the data and discuss possible alternatives to minimize initial costs and as well as lifecycle costs.
 They would also inspect functionality and brainstorm ways to improve it.

 3. PERFORMING EVALUATION.
 Each alternative solution is then evaluated in terms of feasibility.
 In this stage, some ideas are discarded, while others might be kept as part of the outcome.

 4. DEVELOPMENT.
-After the crucial evaluation phase, each idea is then developed into proposals that can be applicable to the project.
-In the proposal, the pros and cons of each idea is discussed, and as well as the cost that might come with it.
+After the crucial evaluation phase, each idea is then developed into proposals that can apply to the project.
+In the proposal, the pros and cons of each idea are discussed and the cost that might come with it.

 5. PRESENTING FINDINGS.
-The team will then arrange the final presentation, both in formal writing an and oral presentation to the people involved in the construction project, including the end client.
+The team will then arrange the final presentation, both in formal writing and oral presentation, to the people involved in the construction project, including the end client.
 In this stage, the owner can choose which proposals they deem necessary for their project.
-Their basis would be the cost and function comparison included in each proposal; the key is to accept the feasible ideas that reduces costs and improves the value of the building.
+Their basis would be the cost and function comparison included in each proposal; the key is to accept the feasible ideas that reduce costs and improve the building’s value.

 Value engineering is a key planning technique that provides multiple benefits.
-It is both systematic and creative, and fosters a better relationship between client and project team.
-It’s a different take in planning construction projects that widens knowledge of the project and by extension, construction know-hows.
-This not only progresses quality and quantity of the construction project, but also builds a solid camaraderie between parties.
+It is both systematic and creative and fosters a better relationship between client and project team.
+It’s a different take on planning construction projects that widens knowledge of the project and, by extension, construction know-how.
+This not only progresses the quality and quantity of the construction project but also builds a solid camaraderie between parties.